ragavanrajan/protractor-screenshoter-plugin/README.md

 7. Supports parallel tests execution
 8. Makes optional Ascii screenshots
 9. Multi capabilities are supported
+10. For each expectation or spec can capture raw HTML for each browser instance

 Additional HTML reporter features:

 1. domain log filter (to narrow down your test classes faster)
 2. excludes certain repetitive logs
+3. opens for each screenshot its rendered HTML code

 ## Screenshots